 Worship singing once again became participatory.
 The evolution of the printed hymnal brought with it an explosion of congregational singing and the church’s love for singing increased.

 Then came the advent of new video technologies.
 Churches began to project the lyrics of their songs on a screen.
 The number of songs at a church’s disposal increased exponentially.

 At first, this advance in technology led to more powerful congregational singing, but soon, a shift in worship leadership began to move the congregation back to pre-Reformation pew potatoes (spectators).

-What has occurred could be summed up as the re-professionalization of church music and the loss of a key goal of worship leading—enabling the people to sing their praises to God.
+What has occurred could be summed up as the re-professionalization of church music and the loss of a key goal of worship leading—enabling the people worship singing.

-Simply put, we are breeding a culture of spectators in our churches.
+Simply put, we are breeding a culture of spectators who avoid worship singing in our churches.
 We are changing what should be a participative worship environment to a concert event.
 Worship is moving to its pre-Reformation mess.